W0ckst4r/W0ckst4r/README.md

 - 👋 Hi, I’m @W0ckst4r
 - 👀 I’m interested in ...
-HTML, JAVASCRIPT, C++ and other programming languages
+Learning how to code
-- 🌱 I’m currently learning ...To create my own websites
+- 🌱 I’m currently learning ...
+A handful of programming languages
 - 💞️ I’m looking to collaborate on ... the front end developing of large enterprises
 - 📫 How to reach me ...joshogedegbe09@gmail.com
 - 😄 Pronouns: ...He/Him